PStreams

 PStreams allows you to run another program from your C++ application and to transfer data between the two programs similar to shell pipelines.

-The library provides class templates in the style of the standard IOStreams that can be used with any standard-conforming C++ compiler on a POSIX platform.
-The classes use a streambuf class that uses fork(2) and the exec(2) family of functions to create a new process and to write/read data to/from the process.
+The library provides class templates in the style of the standard iostreams that can be used with any ISO C++ compiler on a POSIX platform.
+The classes use a streambuf class that uses fork(2) and the exec(2) family of functions to create a new process and creates up to three pipes to write/read data to/from the process.

 The advantages over the standard popen() function are: